philterd/philter/docs/docs/redaction/ledgers.md

 *   **Dashboard Listing**: The main dashboard view shows the most recent documents (up to 100).
 All ledger data, including older chains beyond that listing, remains accessible via the [Ledger API](../api_and_sdks/api/ledger_api.md) for historical reporting.
 Entries are retained until you remove them (see [How and When Ledger Entries Are Deleted](#how-and-when-ledger-entries-are-deleted)).
 *   **Data Privacy**: Ledgers record the original sensitive information (the "Identified Token"), so treat access to them as access to the underlying data.
 Reading and validating a chain returns the replacements but not the original values; the originals come only from an export, which needs the separate `ledger:export` scope.
 Within that, the API key is the credential and no additional role is required for an account's own ledger.
 Reaching **another** user's ledger requires an administrator **and** `ADMIN_CROSS_USER_ACCESS_ENABLED=true`, supplied through the `owner` parameter on the [Ledger API](../api_and_sdks/api/ledger_api.md); every such access is audited.
 Scope and rotate API keys accordingly, and see [Deletion is restricted](#how-and-when-ledger-entries-are-deleted) for the separate, administrator-only deletion path.

+## Effective configuration evidence

+Async ledger entries include `effectiveHash`, the SHA-256 of the resolved configuration captured at submission.
+It is included in every entry hash after the raw policy content hash.
+The encrypted configuration is retained in `execution_snapshots`, independently of job expiry or deletion.
+Synchronous entries without a captured configuration use the normal unset-field encoding (`4:null`).
+The snapshot freezes policy dependencies and context flags; context mappings, vector contents, and software remain live.
+It does not guarantee byte-identical replay.

+Manual document-chain deletion requires a completed chain.
+Open, writing, or failed publication returns `409 Conflict` and retains the evidence for completion or recovery.
+A deletion marker prevents later appends or reuse of the deleted document ID.
+Internal owner-wide deletion operates on a fixed set of completed chains; chains created afterward are retained.